If you are a consumer then chances are you have a credit card account, or at least have had a credit card account in the past.

 Transaction commissions are the bread and butter of the credit card industry.

 When you pull out that Visa card and make a purchase the merchant pays a portion of the money charged to Visa or whatever credit card or bank applicable.
 The exact percentage of the charge that is handed over to the credit card company variable.
-This rate is different from card company to card company and from merchant to merchant.
+This rate is different from the card company to the card company and from merchant to merchant.

 Small merchants pay more.
 Big merchants pay less.
 Exclusive and smaller credit card brands charge more.
 Larger and bigger credit card companies charge less.

 For instance, McDonald's pays a small fraction of what a small local business "Mom and Pop" store would have to pay.
 Having said that the typical merchant is going to end up paying 1%-7% depending on the card.

 American Express and Discover typically charge higher rates than the larger companies such as Visa and Master Card.

 Many credit card companies charge annual maintenance fee's, late fee's, and whatever fees some guy wearing a tie and Rolex dreams up.
 These fees are typically 10 - 100 bucks a year per card.
 That may not sound like so much but take 50 bucks and multiply it by say 50 million accounts.
 Now we are talking real money.

 Information.
 The commodity of all commodities.
 Credit card companies have found themselves knee deep in consumer information.
 What population of Visa card holders have made at least one monthly online purchase for the last nine months?
 Well, you can most likely obtain some pretty accurate answers to that question if you are willing to pay for it.
 Even if a buyer of such information is unable to buy that info they will still be able to reap the benefits of knowing the answer.